cnb0/learning-k8s/k8s.resources/CKAD/ckad-kubectl.md

 ### 3. Pod design - 20%
 - Understand
-            - Deployments and how to perform rolling updates
+     * Deployments and how to perform rolling updates
-            - Deployments and how to perform rollbacks
+     * Deployments how to perform rollbacks
 - Understand Jobs and CronJobs
 - Understand how to use Labels, Selectors, and Annotations
 ```